modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 ## Variables

-If there is an inherited modification from a base class and you want ot replace them by a (probably more sophisticated) equation or an algorithm in the `break` can be used in the derived class:
+If there is an inherited modification from a base class and you want to replace them by a (probably more sophisticated) equation or an algorithm in the `break` can be used in the derived class:
 ```
 model A
     Real x=1;